 It's hard to believe that it's been nearly a year since Google rebranded Play Magazines to Newsstand, essentially combining Magazines and Currents into one app.
 While we've seen updates come and go to Newsstand over the months, today's update marks the biggest one yet: a complete makeover.

 According to the Android Blog, Newsstand is now using Material Design, which incorporates "larger images, more contextual headers, and smoother transitions" into the overall feel of the app.
+Users are also able to swipe horizontally between topics, as well as vertically to get more info on a particular topic.
+So, really, it's more intuitive.
 Read More

 Update 2: Google has updated its official list of countries with access to paid Newsstand content, and it looks like Spain is the only other country to get in today.
 Enjoy your magazines and newspapers, amigos - better luck next time for everyone else.